-- 20 rivers have counter data (includes rivers with large hydro-electric impoundments) - 2 rivers have trap data.
+- 21 rivers have counter data (includes rivers with large hydro-electric impoundments) - 2 rivers have trap data.

-In a number of instances separate information is provided for stocks above and below hydro-electricity dams in the same river and 1SW and MSW stocks in the same river.
-Scientific advice is provided in the context of meeting both National and International obligations and assuming that all fishing will take place in estuaries (close to the river mouths) or within the rivers.
-The only situation where these obligations can be met is where fisheries take place on stocks that are exceeding Conservation Limits, with the catch being limited to or less than the number of fish in excess of these Conservation Limits.
+In a number of instances separate information is provided for stocks above and below hydro-electricity dams in the same river and 1SW and MSW stocks in the same river i.e. the Lee and the Shannon.
+Scientific advice is provided in the context of meeting both National and International obligations with the recommendation that this is best achieved by only fishing in the river or the estuary of the river.
+Where there is no clearly defined estuary limit, fishing should take place within the river.
+As national and international obligations require that individual stocks should meet Conservation Limits, the only situation where these obligations can be met is where fisheries take place on stocks that are exceeding Conservation Limits, with the catch being limited to or less than the number of fish in excess of these Conservation Limits.

-Details of the catch advice for 2011 provided by the Standing Scientific Committee for Salmon in Ireland is given in Tables 1 through 5:
+Details of the catch advice for 2012 provided by the Standing Scientific Committee on Salmon in Ireland is given in Tables 1 through 5: